-- Two Logical CPUs - 8 GB of memory (12 GB highly recommended) - The filesystem holding /var/lib/pulp needs to be large, but may vary depending on how many different Operating Systems you wish to syncronize: - Allocate 30 GB of space for each operating system.
+- Two Logical CPUs - 12 GB of memory (16 GB or greater may be required depending on the amount of managed content) - The filesystem holding /var/lib/pulp needs to be large, but may vary depending on how many different Operating Systems you wish to syncronize: - Allocate 30 GB of space for each operating system.
 Even though an operating system may not take up this much space now, this allows space for future updates that will be syncronized later. - The path /var/spool/squid/ is used as a temporary location for some types of repository syncs and may grow to consume 10s of GB of space before the files are migrated to /var/lib/pulp.
 You may wish to put this on the same partition as /var/lib/pulp. - The filesystem holding /var/lib/mongodb needs at least 4 GB to install, but will vary depending on how many different Operating Systems you wish to syncronize: - Allocate around 40% of the capacity that has been given to the /var/lib/pulp filesystem - The root filesystem needs at least 20 GB of Disk Space